lsaffre/commondata/README.rst

 - `commondata.eg <https://github.com/ExcellentServ/commondata-eg>`_:
   Common data about Egypt

-How to uninstall the old commondata packages:  find your :file:`site-packages` directory (e.g. :file:`~/env/lib/python3.10/site-packages`) and manually remove all files :file:`commondata*-nspkg.pth`
+How to uninstall the old commondata packages: find your `site-packages` directory (e.g. `~/env/lib/python3.10/site-packages`) and manually remove all files `commondata*-nspkg.pth`

 Don't read on
 =============